spiderlili/Game-Conference-Notes/DevelopBrighton2022/Putting DOTS Through its Paces: Across the Board on Apple Arcade.md

 - Confidence: for the team, leadership, clients, partners during development, release, updates.
 - Hands-free: automation doesn't keep office hours, distributed teams need coverage
 - Find out performance impacts & reduce expensive risks
+- Can take the tools with you beyond a single project: familiar concepts & implementations, easier to pitch with proven code & results.
+  - Ready to go, even before the game

 ## How to Automate performance monitoring?
 - Build & Test Systems